 I ripped through a new spate of trans memoir writing this year—books of which there is now an astounding number—with that flourishing firmly in mind.
 I wondered: Where’s the genre headed now in a world where rich, three-dimensional examinations of trans life are not anomalies?

 First I tackled Luna Ferguson’s Me, Myself, They: Life Beyond the Binary.
-Ferguson is a non-binary activist and filmmaker whose complaint to the Human Rights Tribunal led Ontario’s to become the first government in the world to allow for non-binary gender designations on birth certificates.
+Ferguson is a non-binary activist and filmmaker whose complaint to the Human Rights Tribunal led Ontario’s to become the first provincial government to offer to no longer display sex or gender on health cards.
 I had mixed feelings about the book: Their story of non-binary trans life was compelling and the format was refreshingly new, with chapters divided by the themes of their life as opposed to a linear timeline.
 “As natural as listening to a friend on a long drive recount the harsh and beautiful tales of their life,” I wrote in a review of the memoir for the Hamilton Review of Books.
 But the writing wasn’t up to snuff.
 As opposed to books where you can tell an eagle-eyed editor tried their best but couldn’t spin straw into gold, Me, Myself, They feels like a pro with a red pen worth their salt could’ve sliced up these sentences and brought Ferguson in for another kick at the can.

 Unlike Ferguson, Kai Cheng Thom took a spin with the essay collection format—a form that has roots in trans memoir, such as Kate Bornstein’s Gender Outlaws (1994) or S. Bear Bergman’s The Nearest Exit May Be Behind You (2009).
 In I Hope We Choose Love: A Trans Girl’s Notes from the End of the World, Thom’s essays revolve around thorny issues of queer community: How we love ourselves, challenge ourselves and betray ourselves regarding issues like sexual assault, suicide and substance use.
 (Some of the essays were first published by Xtra.)